History Special to the News-Record & Sentinel

 Mr. Justus (Jud) Ammons a developer and owner of Springmoor Life Care Retirement in Raleigh saw what having a nice retirement community means in the lives of people from all walks of life.
 Through Springmoor they not only learned what is needed to change lives but why it is so personally important to have an opportunity to do so.
 Springmoor is an accredited nationally recognized continuing care retirement community with about 600 residents.

 Mars Hill is the childhood home of Mr. Jud Ammons and is where he learned the importance of loyalty, honesty, independence and caring for one another.
 While growing up in the region, his family and friends instilled in him, to always be honest and do the right thing.
 He is grateful for his teachers like Miss Marietta Smith, his high school math teacher, who always demanded the best from her students and Dr. Otis Duck who made such a difference in his life.
 These bonds continue to be inspiration.

 Mr. Ammons wanted to give back to the area something useful and meaningful.
 In the spring of 2000, he celebrated the opening of Mars Hill Retirement Community.
-His gift to Mars Hill and the surrounding area with special features and accommodations, those to this day are unique in the industry.
-The retirement community continues to enhance, the quality of life for all who become residents.
+His gift to Mars Hill and the surrounding area with special features and accommodations are, to this day, unique in the industry.
+The retirement community continues to enhance the quality of life for all who become residents.
 He has provided opportunities, interaction and experiences for the residents, the town of Mars Hill, and Mars Hill University.

 The retirement community offers 56 units.
 They range from studios to two bedrooms; named The Magnolia, The Laurel, The Dogwood and The Azalea all have private baths and kitchenettes.